ronakg/awesome-flickr-gallery-plugin/README.txt

 Also, some themes have built-in settings to display images using lightbox or colorbox etc.  If your theme has such an option, turn it off.

+= I have created separate galleries with different photosets as Gallery Source, but all the galleries are using Photostream as source. =

+This typically happens when you are using a plugin for editing your posts/pages.
+Try to remove the quotes from id parameter of the shortcode and it should work fine.
+For example, if the shortcode for your gallery is

+[AFG_gallery id='1']

+, use

+[AFG_gallery id=1]

+instead.

+Also, some themes have built-in settings to display images using lightbox or colorbox etc. If your theme has such an option, turn it off.

+= When I click a photo, the slideshow gives an error "This photo is not available on Flickr". =

+Awesome Flickr Gallery uses the large version of the photo for slideshow.
+Some of your old photos won't have large version on Flickr as the uploaded photos were not big enough to generate large version.
+However, this won't happen for any of the photos uploaded after May 25, 2010 as Flickr generates a large version of all the photos irrespective of size of the uploaded photos.

+= I made changes to my Flickr account but they don't reflect on my website. =

+Awesome Flickr Gallery uses caching to avoid expensive calls to Flickr servers.
+It intelligently figures out if cache needs to be updated or not.
+However, sometimes it may not work as expected.
+You should go to Default Settings and delete all cached data.

 Still can't get the plugin working?
 Head to the discussion forum for solution - [Discussions | RonakG.in](http://www.ronakg.in/discussions/)

 == Upgrade Notice ==

+= 2.7.5 =
+Added caching mechanism to avoid expensive calls to Flickr servers.
+This should improve page loading times a lot, especially for those with 500+ photos.

 = 2.7.2 =
 [Bug Fix] Can't see photos when there are more than 500 photos